eyz11327/cookiecutter/{{cookiecutter.project_slug | replace('-', '_')}}/README.md

 Local setup can be accomplished by running ```pip install -e .``` in the main directory

-There is pre-built setup for Docker and Podman.
+There is a pre-built setup for Docker and Podman.